 The faceplate on the AT-2973SX adapter provides two fiber optic connectors for attaching the adapter to a compatible link partner.
 See Figure 2 for an illustration of the adapter's faceplate.

-The AT-2973SX adapter has two fiber ports and two LEDs per port, as shown in Figure 2 and described in Table 1 on page 18.
-The state of the network link and activity is indicated by a single LED located adjacent to the port connector.
+The AT-2973SX adapter has two fiber ports and two LEDs per port, as shown in Figure 2 and described in Table 2 on page 20.

 Figure 2.
 AT-2973SX Faceplate